Search This Blog

 Three years later a boy called Thomas Plumridge was sentenced to three days in jail for stealing a piece of pork from the shop.

-Joseph died sometime between 1861 and 1871.
+Joseph died in 1871.
 Elizabeth and Harriet took charge of the business in his place.
 In 1879 Benjamin Green* appeared in court charged with stealing a bottle of sweets and a bottle of sherbet from them while Harriet was on duty behind the counter.
 He had moments earlier in the same courtroom been jailed for 3 months for poaching so the second charge was not pressed.

 Elizabeth died in 1880 after which Harriet carried on with the assistance of her young niece Ann Cheer (daughter of her sister Ann AKA Annie).
 Harriet died in 1893.